 Why I Can Help You

-My personality is such that I spent hours and hours…day in and day out…in the museums.
-Reading old books.
-Doing experiments with paint.
-To get the answers to the numerous questions I had about oil painting.
+My personality is such that I spent hours and hours…day in and day out…in the museums…reading old books on painting technique, doing experiments with paint….all to get the answers to the numerous questions I had about oil painting.
 I did this for years.
-And, a little secret…I still do it today.
+In fact, I sometimes still do it today.
 I knew other painting students would be interested in this stuff as well.
 I must have had a knack for teaching because I was asked to teach privately by other students who were just as frustrated as I was at the methods of teaching they were getting.
 This expanded to self publishing my manuals on oil painting using the internet.
 My website grew and more people liked my style of teaching.
-I must have had some good information or presented it in a good way because even Artists Magazine contacted me back in 2000 that my website had been chosen the site of the month.
-To this day I continue to expand my oil painting instruction with the goal of helping other people to paint the way they always wanted to with easy to understand instruction.
-Hey, I never claim that anyone will be the next Rembrandt from following my instruction, but you can make good quality works of art by learning the craft of it from me.
-How far you go depends on your desire and what you have inside.
-Maybe that’s where the “natural ability” comes into play.
-Even the great masters had to first learn the craft of it.
-Here are just a few samples below.
+I must have had some good information or presented it in a good way because even Artists Magazine contacted me to let me know my website had been chosen the website of the month by their respected publication.